thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/propagation-calculated-field.md

 {% assign scriptFunction = '
     ===
-        image: /images/user-guide/calculated-fields/script-propagation-calculated-fields-1-ce.png
+        image: /images/user-guide/calculated-fields/propagation/propagation-script-1-ce.png
-        title: Define a function that will perform calculations using the variables defined in the "Arguments" section.
+        title: Define the function that performs the calculation using the data specified in the **arguments**.
 The variable name that will store the calculation result is defined within the function itself.
 '
 %}